The Icosantheon. No 20 — Aor

 *Its areas of concern are architecture, cooperation, communication, diligence, forethought, navigation, teaching, and warning.

 Worshipers of Aor are often gifted with divine foresight, and an inherent understanding of construction.
-They may give up any skill known to gain Knowledge (Engineering) and have one bonus rank in that skill per level (still limited to max ranks equal to their level).
+They may give up any one class skill (of any class, and they do not then gain that as a class skill for any class they take) to gain Knowledge (Engineering) as a class skill and have one bonus rank in that skill per level (still limited to max ranks equal to their level).
 Additionally, any worshiper of Aor that receives a domain, hex, or mystery can sacrifice a domain power, hex or, revelation to gain a power from the divination wizard school, or any of its subschools, that could be gained at the same or lower level.

 If you got any use out of this article, or have enjoyed any of my content, or are just looking for a way to support my work, please consider supporting my Patreon to cover the cost of my doing it.
 You can join for the cost of a cup of coffee a month.

-Posted on September 24, 2021, in Game Design, Microsetting, Pathfinder Development and tagged Development, gaming, Geekery, Icosantheon, Pathfinder, Worldbuilding.
+Posted on September 24, 2021, in Game Design, Microsetting, Pathfinder Development and tagged Development, gaming, Geekery, Icosantheon, Pathfinder First Edition, Worldbuilding.
 Bookmark the permalink.
 Leave a comment.